nsakibuvic/nsakibuvic/README.md

 - 👋 Hi, I’m Nazmus
 - 👀 I’m interested in Javascript and its libraries
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on Open Source Projects
+- 💞️ I’m looking to collaborate Open Source Projects
 - 📫 How to reach me nsakibuvic@gmail.com

 <!---